zio/zio-http/docs/website/docs/v1.x/dsl/request/index.md

 ## Matching and Extracting Requests

-`Request` can be extracted into an HTTP Method and Path via the -> object.
+`Request` can be extracted into an HTTP Method and Path via the ->.
 On the left side is the `Method`, and on the right side, the `Path`.

 ```scala
 Method.GET -> !! / "text"